-Automation and analytics are good means to improve operator and overall system performance.
-Ever increasing amount of data means that in many situations human operators are no longer able to keep up with the pace, and using software to help is a must.
+Automation and analytics are a good means to improve operator and overall system performance.
+The ever-increasing amount of data means that in many situations human operators are no longer able to keep up with the pace, and using software to help is a must.

-In the first graph human operators are actively engaged in using the system and making decisions.
+Earlier a lot has relied on human actions and at the best human operators have been actively engaged in using the system and making decisions.
 Performance varies by operator, and there may be local peaks or drops in performance – it depends heavily on the expertise of individuals.

-In the second graph the system has been changed so that everyone works with the same networked system, which is able to do analysis on the data it gets, and makes decisions.
-The role of the operators is changing to data providers and system supervisors.
+When we start adding analytics and automation to the systems, the role of the human operators may change to data providers and system supervisors.
 They may not be able to directly alter the decisions of the overall system.
 It is noteworthy that they may not even have all the relevant information to make decisions.

 - notice when automation is not up to the task and